 A brief history of Kalamazoo Christian Schools

 The first Kalamazoo Christian school was established in 1877 by the Walnut Street Church of Kalamazoo.
-Several other Christian elementary schools soon followed over the years, and eventually the first Christian high school was established in 1939.
+Several other Christian elementary schools soon followed over the years, and

 Increased support for private Christian schools within the Kalamazoo area led to the establishment of the North, South, and East Christian Elementary Schools as well as Kalamazoo Christian High School over the next few decades.